InteractionDesignFoundation/.github/profile/README.md

 ### ⚙️ Developers

-Here, on GitHub we build with ❤️ Love our main product — online courses platform.
+Here, on GitHub we build with ❤️ love our main product — online courses platform.
 Our main stack is:

  - PHP/Laravel (always latest versions)
  - Redis, MySQL
  - Horizon, Nova
- - Web Components, PostCSS (to maximise usage of native platform features)
+ - Web Components, PostCSS (to maximise usage of native platform features) and Vue.js.

+We love to delegate boring tasks to computers (static analysers (Psalm, PHPStan, Rector), bots, scripts, testing).

 #### Materials
  - [Careers](https://www.interaction-design.org/about/careers)